SiMoM0/TSP/README.md

 Repository for the Operations Research 2 project regarding the TSP optimization, UniPD 2022/23.

-The goal of the project is to solve the Travelling Salesman Problem with different approaches such as constructive heuristics, refinement heuristics, metaheuristics ...
+The goal of the project is to solve the Travelling Salesman Problem with different approaches such as constructive heuristics, refinement heuristics, metaheuristics, exact methods, matheuristics ...

 ## Project Structure